-Is the Timing Right?
+Is The Timing Right?

 Are Your Donors Ready?

-Segmenting out the larger donors from the smaller helps you craft a strategy while making sure you’re not overworking your team.
+Segmenting out the larger donors from the smaller ones helps you craft a fundraising strategy while making sure you’re not overworking your team.
 Plus, it can help you determine if a campaign is sustainable with your current donor base.

-Nonprofits will conduct interviews with supporters, current and previous board members, influential business owners, and volunteer leaders to see if they’d be interested in supporting the campaign.
+During a feasibility study, nonprofits will conduct interviews with supporters, current and previous board members, influential business owners, and volunteer leaders to see if they’d be interested in supporting the campaign.

 Typically, nonprofits hire a third-party representative like a consultant to perform the interviews so that supporters feel comfortable giving their honest opinions.